 Toyota led the world with the introduction of the hydrogen-powered Mirai in 2014 – a model that has spearheaded global awareness of how a clean and sustainable society built around hydrogen energy might be achieved in the future.

-Scheduled for launch in selected markets in 2020, the new Mirai will be much more than an eco-car.
-It will demonstrate how FCEV technology is no barrier to creating a vehicle that is rewarding to drive and beautiful to look at.
+Scheduled for launch in 2020, initially in Japan, North America and Europe, the new Mirai will be much more than an eco-car, showing how its FCEV technology is no barrier to creating a vehicle that is rewarding to drive and beautiful to look at.

 New Mirai: immediate impact